2K Games has revealed Babylon is coming to ‘Civilization VI’ next week

 The latest content drop for Civilization VI adds the Babylon Pack, complete with new features and a brand new game mode, 2K Games has announced.

-Civilization VI’s Babylon Pack will be available as part of the New Frontier Pass, or can be purchased individually, releasing on November 19.
+Civilization VI’s Babylon Pack will be available as part of the New Frontier Pass, or can be purchased individually when it releases on November 19.

 As with previous add-ons, the pack brings a new civilization – this time in the form of Babylon – as well as a yet to be confirmed new leader, 24 new Great People, six new City-States, and two new unique improvements unlocked by the new City-States.

-One of the biggest new inclusions is the new Heroes & Legends Mode.
-In the new mode, 12 new heroes have been added, based on numerous myths and legends, and all equipped with unique, powerful skills.
-Amongst the roster includes iconic heroes such as Hercules, Beowulf, and the demigod, Maui.
+One of the biggest new inclusions is the Heroes & Legends Mode.
+In this mode, 12 new heroes have been added, based on numerous myths and legends, all equipped with unique, powerful skills.
+The roster includes iconic heroes such as Hercules, Beowulf, and the demigod, Maui.

 Each hero can be claimed by a civilization, however, they will have a limited lifespan and only be available for a set number of turns, unless they are recalled by spending Faith.